The All Blacks have sold out a huge Chicago stadium; can they now help save US rugby?

 The All Blacks will play Ireland in front of a packed crowd at Soldier Field in Chicago on Sunday (NZT), but, as Shayne Currie reports, many parts of American rugby are a mess.
 What does that mean for the 2031 Rugby World Cup in the US?

-Twin teenagers Adrian andDouw O’Kelly love their rugby, a potent combination at halfback and first-five for the Illinois state champion club, New Trier.
+Twin teenagers Adrian andDouw O’Kelly love their rugby, a potent combination at halfback and first five-eighths for the Illinois state champion club, New Trier.
 But before they can carve it up each week, they have to build their field of dreams from scratch.

 This week, O’Kelly and his sons came face to face with rugby royalty in downtown Chicago, mingling with the likes of Ardie Savea, Ethan de Groot and Leroy Carter at a meet-and-greet ceremony for the All Blacks.